 Tour The Guinness Storehouse

 One of the best things to do in Dublin if you like Guinness!
 The tour takes about 1.5 hours and costs €17.50-25 euros depending on the time of day.
 The Guinness Storehouse is a seven story building modeled after a pint glass offering interactive experiences mixing the brewing heritage with Ireland’s rich history.
-A pint is included which you can enjoy from the rooftop Gravity Bar.
+A pint is included in every tour which you can enjoy from the rooftop Gravity Bar.

 Marvel at the Historic Cathedrals